kershner/threadloaf/doc/threading-rules.md

    - From the same author
    Then treat the new message as having the same parent as the preceding message.
 This allows users to write multi-line messages that all become children of the same parent.

-3. **Different Author Within 3 Minutes**: If a message is not an explicit reply, look at the immediately preceding message.
-If that message is:
-   - Within 3 minutes
-   - From a different author
-   Then treat the new message as a direct reply to the preceding message.
-This allows users to have back-and-forth discussions without using the "reply" function.
+Any message that doesn't match these rules (i.e., a non-reply message from a different author) will be parented to the root of the conversation.

 ## Example Scenarios